-Clare is a member of ClimateCultures, a group of artists, researchers and curators exploring creative responses to environmental and climate change.
+Clare was a member of ClimateCultures, a group of artists, researchers and curators exploring creative responses to environmental and climate change.
 In August 2018, she featured a cycle of twelve poems, each illustrated by Victor Ibanez, with six poems in each of two posts, In the Blackthorn Time and Naturalist.
 In January 2020, Clare contributed her review of the anthology Letters to the Earth (which included her poem, The Night Toby Denied Climate Change).

-Clare supported the Crowdfunder for this new project by film maker James Murray-White, which is reimagining Blake the poet, artist, visionary and radical for the 21st century.
-Clare has written a post for their blog, reflecting on the significance for her of Blake’s poem, London.
+Clare supported the Crowdfunder for this new project by filmmaker James Murray-White, which is reimagining William Blake the poet, artist, visionary and radical for the 21st century.
+Clare has written posts for their blog, reflecting on the significance for her of Blake’s poems, London and A Poison Tree.

 You can find the review of Clare’s collection, The Blue Hour, which we quote in the sidebar.
 Why not add your own reviews of this and Landscapes?

 Listen Up North! is the podcast from writer Rachel Cochrane: an eclectic mix of spoken word entertainment for your enjoyment.
 In this podcast, Clare reads a selection of her poetry from The Shape of Us, talks about the inspiration behind it and describes her work process.

 Second Light Network is a network of women poets who are published or beginning to get published and who are serious about developing their work.
 You can read Clare’s poem, The Winter Crown.